 - Ear Defenders.
 We have a pair in the car (for when little sisters’ shout and scream on car journeys), a pair at the kitchen table (for fire alarms, loud noises etc) and he takes a pair out in his bag for use in busy places (train stations, Church services with loud worship music, supermarkets, public toilets).

 - Fiddle Toys Helpful if important conversations without your child sitting still are impossible in your home!
 And for homework time or dinner table time.
+Equally foot rockers for under the table help a lot with sitting.

 - Vibrating or weighted toys We have found these expensive, and occasionally very helpful but sometimes limited in their use.
 For example the other night it was really helpful to use his vibrating snake when we found him rubbing his electric toothbrush all over his skin; he was searching for sensory feedback!
 You could also add some heavy things to a rucksack to help your child get the same feedback.
 Occupational Therapists have a vast wealth of free techniques they could teach you for the same results if your child is a real ‘sensory seeker’.
 If you can get your child involved in ‘sensory circuit’ at their school it may help, an OT can often recommend this to the school SENCo.
 I’d love to write more on this soon!